-As set forth in the common stock purchase agreement, "VWAP" means the volume weighted average price (the aggregate sales price of all trades of our common stock during each trading day divided by the total number of shares of common stock traded during that trading day) of our common stock during any trading day as reported by Bloomberg, L.P. using the AQR function.
+\ As set forth in the common stock purchase agreement, "VWAP" means the volume weighted average price (the aggregate sales price of all trades of our common stock during each trading day divided by the total number of shares of common stock traded during that trading day) of our common stock during any trading day as reported by Bloomberg, L.P. using the AQR function.
 The VWAP and corresponding discount will be determined for each of the eight trading days during a draw down pricing period.

 During the eight trading day pricing period for a draw down, if the VWAP for any one trading day is less than the greater of (i) \$0.40, or (ii) 85% of the closing price of our common stock for the trading day immediately preceding the beginning of the draw down period, the VWAP from that trading day will not be used in calculating the number of shares to be issued in connection with that draw down, and the draw down amount for that pricing period will be reduced by one-eighth of the draw down amount we had initially specified.
-In addition, if trading in our common stock is suspended for any reason for more than three consecutive or non-consecutive hours during any trading day during a draw down pricing period, that trading day will not be used in calculating the number of shares to be issued in connection with that draw down, and the draw down amount for that pricing period will be reduced by one-eighth of the draw down amount we had initially specified.
+In addition, if trading day during a draw down pricing period, that trading day will not be used in calculating the number of shares to be issued in connection with that draw down amount for that pricing period, that trading day will not be used in calculating the number of shares to be issued in connection with that draw down amount for that pricing period will be reduced by one-eighth of the draw down amount we had initially specified.